-Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear Cut'
+Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear-Cut'

 Ocasio-Cortez says she will vote for Biden for president but has so far declined to endorse him.
 An endorsement, she says, "has to do with an understanding of what we are fighting for together."

-"I think an endorsement means we have come to a place where we have come to a place where we have developed a vision together not just for winning [in November] but for getting our country to a better place."
+"I think an endorsement means we have come to a place where we have developed a vision together not just for winning [in November], but for getting our country to a better place."

-Biden will face President Trump in the Nov.
+Biden will likely face President Trump in the Nov.
 3 election as the Democratic Party's nominee.

-Trump has himself faced a number of sexual assault accusations from multiple women, which he has denied.
+Trump has faced a number of sexual assault accusations from multiple women, which he has denied.